getoutreach/stencil-golang/docs/http.md

 **Note**: All services (`service: true`) have a HTTP server by default.
 This is a private endpoint uses for health/readiness probes as well as service prometheus metrics.
 This document refers to the public HTTP endpoint.

-A HTTP service can be created by adding `http` to the `arguments.serviceActivities` list, for example a partial `service.yaml` would look like so:
+A public HTTP service can be created by adding `http` to the `arguments.serviceActivities` list, for example a partial `service.yaml` would look like so:

 ```yaml
 arguments: